-We are bombarded by information from the moment we open our eyes (and no doubt switch on our phones) to when we shut down for the day (probably accompanied by our 5G friend, perched patiently on the bedside table).
+We're bombarded by information from the moment we open our eyes (and no doubt check our phones) to when we shut down for the day (probably accompanied by our 5G friend, perched patiently on the bedside table).

 Getting your target audience to click on your article vs. another's is a challenge.
 And once you've got them past that first post, you’ll need to keep them reading and include the written and visual content that creates a lasting impression.